Redben10/comb/README.md

 - 💾 JSON file storage for combinations
 - 🔍 RESTful API for querying combinations
 - ✨ Automatic logging of new AI-generated combinations
+- 🌟 **First discovery detection** - automatically detects when a result is created for the first time
 - 📊 Server statistics and health monitoring
+- 🎉 Real-time notifications for first discoveries

 ## Installation